nalithephavong/next_mui_template/README.md

 # Customizations
 Files under the `templates` folder can be customized according to your needs.
 Pay special attention to `AppConfig.ts`.

+Theme behavior including colors/fonts can be customized in the `/layouts/theme.ts` file.

 A sample page is included to demonstrate how a page can be written to use the included components.

+**Disclaimer:** This is not optimized for SEO since it's only meant for rapid prototyping.
+Please see my website example for how to handle SEO files: https://github.com/nalithephavong/EWS_website.